redblade7/weebaword/README.md

 Print 1 phrase to stdout: `./weebaword.py -p 1`

-Print 4 phrases to stdout using custom dictionary file /usr/share/dict/cracklib-small: `./weebaword.py -p 4 -d /usr/share/dict/cracklib-small`
+Print 4 phrases to stdout, with Loli a Word emulation mode enabled, and using custom dictionary file /usr/share/dict/cracklib-small: `./weebaword.py -p 4 -d /usr/share/dict/cracklib-small`-l

 Post to an account on Pleroma instance Neckbeard using token file tokenfile.json and public visibility: